jbasko/wr-profiles/docs/README.md

-## Installation
+## Disclaimer

-    pip install wr-profiles
+*wr-* in the package name stands for *Wheel Reinvented*.
+Just like all other packages whose name starts with *wr-*, the meaning of this library (as in *meaning of life*) lies in its existence and evolution and not in any external application of it.

+## Why Do I Need This?

+You don't.

+But you could find it useful if you use environment variables as primary means of passing configuration to your program, and you have scenarios when your program has to switch between sets of environment variables.

 ## Example

+Here's an example of declaring a profile with three properties and using it to consult the values of these properties.
+More advanced examples are available in the user guide below.

 This example works in Python 3.6+.

-In Python 3.5 you need to pass the name of the property to the `Property` initialiser:
-`password = Password('password')`.
+In Python 3.5 you need to pass the name of the property to the `Property` initialiser: `password = Password('password')`.

     import os